 • STEM OPT: A 24-month extension of a Post-completion OPT for students who have finished a designated science, technology, engineering, or math (STEM) degree.
 The list of eligible degrees is determined by DHS.

-Whether you’re already an international student in the US, or you want to go there in the future, we hope this overview helps you make your work-while-studying plan.
-Best of luck in your future goals!
+Whether you’re already an international student in the US, or you want to go there in the future, we hope this overview helps your work-while-studying plan come into clearer focus.
+Best of luck!